python-discord/code-jam-template/README.md

 For example, if I wish to install `Click`, a quick look at [PyPI](https://pypi.org/project/click/) tells me that 8.0.1 is the latest version.
 I will then add `click ~= 8.0`, without the last number, to my dependency manager.

 A code jam project is left unmaintained after the end of the event.
-If the dependencies aren't pinned, the project will break after the fist major change in an API.
+If the dependencies aren't pinned, the project will break after the first major change in an API.

 ## Final words